 Not all diets are created equal

 Differences in the macronutrient profile (carbohydrate, fat, and protein) between the kibble and fresh diets definitely influenced the gut microbiome to a certain extent.
 However, macronutrient composition is likely not the only factor.
-Nom Nom meals are made from restaurant-quality proteins and vegetables, packed with fibers, phytonutrients, and anti-inflammatory omega-3 fatty acids.
+Nom Nom meals are made from fresh, high quality proteins and vegetables, packed with fiber, phytonutrients, and anti-inflammatory omega-3 fatty acids.

 We’ve also shown that our diets are more digestible than your typical kibble diet.
 Emerging evidence suggests that all of these factors may have a positive effect on the gut microbiome, but with this kind of study it’s difficult for us to isolate all the individual effects.

 What does all this mean for dog parents?

 This is the first time the effect on the gut microbiome from switching to a fresh diet has been investigated in household dogs.
 There are things we are pretty confident that are beneficial to your dogs (e.g. increased LAB), and there are things that we’re still learning about (e.g. increased Proteobacteria).
 There is just so much more about the microbiome waiting to be discovered, and we can only feel grateful to be part of the journey.

 Little by little, each fecal sample is improving our understanding of the microbiome and its relationship with canine nutrition and overall health.
 Consider testing your pet’s gut, and please reach out to Nom Nom R&D at [email protected] if you are interested in joining one of our studies!

 Tanprasertsuk J, Shmalberg J, Maughan H, Tate DE, Perry LM, Jha AR, Honaker RW.
 2021.
 Heterogeneity of gut microbial responses in healthy household dogs transitioning from an extruded to a mildly cooked diet.
 PeerJ 9:e11648 https://doi.org/10.7717/peerj.11648